jjangga0214/hasura-cli/README.md

 ```
 hasura-cli
-├── dist // to be generated by build process (e.g. `yarn build`), and ignored by git
+├── dist // to be generated by build process (e.g. `pnpm build`), and ignored by git
 ├── hasura
 ├── package.json
 └── src